From luxury hotels to camps, coronavirus quarantine varies across Asia

 “When the Singapore government asked Singaporeans and residents to return home, we thought that those returning residents would require alternative accommodation,” said Tan Shin Hui, executive director of the Park Hotel Group, which is allowing some of their hotel rooms to be used for quarantine.

-“To minimise health risks for their loved ones, serving the 14-day stay at home notice period away from them is probably the best way,” she told the Thomson Reuters Foundation on Wednesday.
+“To minimize health risks for their loved ones, serving the 14-day stay at home notice period away from them is probably the best way,” she told the Thomson Reuters Foundation on Wednesday.

 Singapore, which has been praised by the World Health Organization for its handling of the pandemic, requires returnees from the United States and Britain to serve out the quarantine in designated facilities that are fully paid for.